Knock out COVID-19: 9 Tips To Manage Your Remote Startup Team Efficiently

 You need to automate and fix up each step of the workflow to avoid misunderstanding and untrustworthy.

-There are many tools for project management and team collaboration.
+There are many tools for project management and collaboration with your team-mates remotely.
 I highly recommend a few proven ones that we use in our daily work with remote teams across the globe.

 It’s one of the most rapidly growing SaaS companies in the world.
 The reason is simple – it offers a user-friendly solution that covers everything any team may need.
 It’s a virtual office.

 When your Slack status is active, it means that you are at work.
 It is a simple principle that helps to communicate and solve issues.

 Multiple channels that allow talking to everyone or someone in particular make Slack a must-have tool for any remote team.

 I’ll tell you more, the channels like “Fun” or “Random” make it possible to create a live and active environment in your small community.

 Trello is a simple project management tool.
 If anyone wants to check the feature status or to suggest a new feature or understand on what page the team is – all these things can be managed with Trello.

 It’s easy to do if you determine the acceptance criteria for each feature and set up a single card for a single feature.

 Even if it’s a pretty complicated thing, it’s easier to look at a to-do list rather than discover the enormous amount of cards.